 The time required to obtain approval by the FDA and comparable foreign authorities is unpredictable but typically takes many years following the commencement of clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 In addition, approval policies, regulations, or the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions, and may require us to amend our clinical trial protocols or conduct additional studies that require regulatory or institutional review board, or IRB, approval, or otherwise cause delays in the approval or rejection of an application.
-We have not obtained regulatory approval for any product candidate and it is possible that none of our existing product candidates, including AXS-02 and AXS-05, or any product candidates we may seek to develop in the future, will ever obtain regulatory approval.
+We have not obtained regulatory approval for any product candidates we may seek to develop in the future, will ever obtain regulatory approval.
 Any delay in obtaining or failure to obtain required approvals could materially adversely affect our ability or that of any of our collaborators to generate revenue from the particular product candidate, which likely would result in significant harm to our financial position and adversely impact our stock price.